Albert-Gao/kotlin-native-mobile-multiplatform-example/readme.md

 ## Folders

-- Android: Android project built by Android Studio
+- android: Android project built by Android Studio
-- iOS: iOS Project built by XCode
+- ios: iOS Project built by XCode
 - common: Kotlin code that is meant to be across platform across all platforms without any change.
 - platforms: platform specific API which will then be compiled with `common`
     - android: Some platform specific code for android, which will be included in the android folder